Let's get to know each other a little

 You made it all the way to the bottom of a very long page.
 I salute your focus and appreciate your time.
 I will, in return, give you my attention, so we can both be curious about the same subject - you.

 I'm from Bulgaria, although I've lived in the UK for my entire adult life.
-I've achieved that level of immigrant, where you feel like a foreigner in both countries and notice some nuances locals miss.
+I've reached that level of immigrant where you feel like a foreigner in both countries and notice some nuances locals miss.

 Translating